ibm-cloud-docs/monitoring/config_agent.md

 1. Obtain the Sysdig access key.
 For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-access_key#access_key_ibm_cloud_ui).

-2. Obtain the ingestion URL.
+2. Obtain the public or private ingestion URL.
 For more information, see [Sysdig collector endpoints](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints_ingestion).

 3. Deploy the Sysdig agent.
 Run the following command from a terminal.